FHU/2023-os-memes/_posts/2023-01-24-lmraine-introduction-meme.md

 ---
-title:
+title:  DOS vs. Unix
-author:
+author: lisa
-image:
+image: dosvsunix.jpg
-chapter:
+chapter: 2
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+DOS did not learn from the early mistakes of Unix and Linux.
+Unix seems to be the OS choice, especially in the early years. page 15-16.